energysistem/manuals/44462-Home_Charger_40A_Quad_USB/pt/03-Contenido_del_producto.md

 ## Conteúdo do produto

-- Carregador USB *Energy Home Charger 4.0 A*
+- Carregador USB *Energy Home Charger 4.0A*
 - Manual do utilizador